 If you characterize your skin as “sensitive,” you aren’t alone.
 Today, an estimated 51% of women and 36% of men in the United States perceive their skin as such, and that number appears to be on the rise.

-Consider this: with one simple modification to their skin care routine, many of these individuals could dramatically decrease, or even eliminate, their sensitive skin symptoms.
+Consider this: with one simple modification to their skincare routine, many of these individuals could dramatically improve their sensitive skin symptoms.

 So what do we mean when we say "properly exfoliated?"
 Here are some guidelines:

-1. Look for a product that is formulated with an alpha-hydroxy acid.
-Dr. Abdullah highly recommends glycolic acid, in particular.
+1. Look for a product that is formulated with an alpha-hydroxy acid like glycolic acid.
 (Learn about the difference between alpha and beta hydroxy acid.)
-Whenever possible, utilize a product with a therapeutic base ingredient, like Lexli AloeGlyC®, to nurture the skin.
-AloeGlyC utilizes pharmaceutical-grade aloe vera as its principal ingredient, which helps to keep inflammation at bay.
+Whenever possible, utilize an exfoliation product with a therapeutic base ingredient that nurtures the skin and helps reduce inflammation, such as aloe vera.

 2. Work up to the suggested usage of the product.
 Since the skin is showing sensitive characteristics, begin by diluting the product with moisturizer or using it less than the recommended frequency until the skin adjusts.
-AloeGlyC can eventually be used up to twice daily.
+For example, Lexli's exfoliator, AloeGlyC, can be tolerated daily by some individuals.
 (Learn more about how to adjust skin to use of AloeGlyC.)

-3. While exfoliating skin to decrease sensitivity, keep the rest of the skin care routine simple.
-In other words, use a nurturing but basic cleanser, like Lexli Cleansing Lotion, and an effective moisturizer that is free of active ingredients, like Simply Hydration aloe vera moisturizer.
-Be sure to apply sunscreen daily, as exfoliation makes the skin more at risk for sun damage.
+3. While exfoliating skin to decrease sensitivity, keep the rest of your skincare routine simple.
+Use a nurturing but basic cleanser, like Lexli Cleansing Lotion, and an effective but simple moisturizer like Simply Hydration aloe vera moisturizer.
+Be sure to apply sunscreen daily, as exfoliation puts the skin more at risk for sun damage.